-Acting For Five: "MutA.N.T.
-Farm 2" will feature this number of Olive clones.
+Acting For Five: invoked"MutA.N.T.
+Farm 2" features this number of Olive clones.

 Adorkable: We have Olive Doyle.
 Not entirely the stereotypical dork, but she has a large brain capacity, which she fills with very advanced subjects such as physics and calculus, she finds homework and extra credit assignments fun, is the youngest person ever inducted into Mensa and has long blonde hair, and a Stalker with a Crush although its just Angus.
 YMMV if its Hollywood Nerd or this, or both.
 This line from "Creative ConsultANT" sums her up pretty well: